 Introduction

-Strategy 1: Choose the Right Tax Regime
+Strategy 1: Pick the Right Tax Regime First

 Strategy 2: Maximize Section 80C (₹1.5L)